 Through our seamless, in-house integration of biology and biologics, we are building a robust pipeline of first-in-class and best-in-class drug candidates.
 Regardless of therapeutic area or disease, our drug candidates each target powerful disease-driving biology with the intent of delivering a transformative impact for patients.

-NGM Bio has worldwide commercial rights to NGM282.
+NGM Bio has worldwide commercial rights to aldafermin.

-Our most advanced program, NGM282 (aldafermin) is an engineered variant of the human hormone fibroblast growth factor 19, or FGF19, which we are developing as a once-daily injection for the treatment of NASH.
+Our most advanced program, aldafermin (previously NGM282), is an engineered variant of the human hormone FGF19, which we are developing as a once-daily injection for the treatment of non-alcoholic steatohepatitis (NASH).
 FGF19 is a highly specific and potent regulator of liver fat metabolism and bile acid synthesis that we believe is responsible for some of the beneficial effects of gastric bypass surgery on NASH.

 Clinical Development Status